-1. It is the responsibility of the management of the Company to maintain secretarial records, devise proper systems to ensure compliance with the provisions of all applicable laws and regulations and ensure that the systems are adequate and operate effectively.
+1. It is the responsibility of the management of the Company to maintain secretarial records, devise proper systems to and operate effectively.

 Auditor's Responsibility

 - 2. Our responsibility is to express an opinion on these secretarial records, standards and procedures followed by the Company with respect to secretarial compliances. - 3.
 We believe that audit evidence and information obtained from the Company's management are adequate and appropriate for us to provide a basis for our opinion. - 4.
 We have relied on the documents and evidences provided by the Company either physically or in electronic mode. - 5.
 Wherever required, we have obtained the management's representation about the compliance of laws, rules and regulations and the happening of events, etc.